StoryProof Docs

 ```

 Read the terminal output.
-It will show:
+It shows: likely defects, coverage gaps, and what prove

 ## Step 3: Prove